gibmir/ion/README.md

   }
 }
 ```
-To generate client you need to put your schema in your project resources folder and use ion-maven-plugin.
+To generate the client you need to put your schema in your project resources folder and use ion-maven-plugin.

 ### Service API
 To use low level API you need to describe your service as bunch of functions.